The Graduate School offers programs in education at the doctoral and master’s levels.

 Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with disabilities in a specific license area.
 Management of timelines and responsibilities including consultation with parents, school and community professionals.
 Development of strategies for efficacy and engaging resources.
 Analysis of personal and professional growth as a special educator (80 required hours in a special education school setting).

-SPED 783 • Emotional/Behavioral Disabilities: Student Teaching 4 Credits
+SPED 783 • EBD: Student Teaching 4 Credits

 Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with emotional/behavioral disorders.
 Management of timelines and responsibilities including consultation with parents, school and community professionals.
 Development of strategies for efficacy and engaging resources.
 Analysis of personal and professional growth as a special educator.
 12 consecutive weeks required.

-SPED 784 • Developmental Disabilities: Student Teaching 4 Credits
+SPED 784 • DD: Student Teaching 4 Credits

 Evaluative procedures used in identifying and understanding students with mild-moderate-severe Developmental Cognitive Disabilities.
 Collaborative analysis of assessment results and creation of IEPs in a K-12 setting.
 Design and implementation of appropriate interventions.
 Analysis of personal and spiritual growth related to the role of a special education professional.
 12 weeks supervised teaching experience.

-Implementation of procedures necessary to incorporate interventions and IEPs for students with mild-moderate disabilities using engaging resources.
+Implementation of procedures necessary to incorporate referral, assessment, evaluation, IEPs, and interventions for students with mild-moderate disabilities using engaging resources within the school and community.
 Management of timelines, responsibilities, and consultation with parents, school and community professionals.
-Analysis of personal and professional growth as a special educator (80 required hours in a special education school setting).
+Development and analysis of personal and professional growth and efficacy as a special educator through the awareness of natural strengths, characteristics, and instructional preferences.
+This course is for add-on SPED license candidates.
+(6 consecutive weeks) .

 Implementation of procedures necessary to incorporate interventions and IEPs for students with autism spectrum disorders using engaging resources.
 Management of timelines, responsibilities, and consultation with parents, school and community professionals.
 Analysis of personal and professional growth as a special educator.
 This course is for add-on SPED license candidates (80 required hours in a special education school setting).